Top 10 Tips for Recovery after Blepharoplasty Surgery (Eyelid Lift)

 - A Referral from your GP or specialist is helpful but NOT essential – you can have a consultation without a GP Referral.

-- Book a consultation with Dr Patrick Briggs by paying a $100 deposit over the phone and the remainder of the consultation fee of ($150) at your appointment.
+- Book a consultation with Dr Patrick Briggs by paying a $300 fee over the phone to secure your appointment.